 Pin Me for Later!

-If you are ready to leave the concrete structures and crowds of Los Angeles, you’ve come to the right place.
+If you are ready to trade the concrete buildings and crowds of Los Angeles for pristine, untouched nature, you’ve come to the right place.

-There are five National Parks around Los Angeles that can be reached in under 5 hours from the city – and each of them has it’s own specific climate and environment.
-If you’re craving a break from the city, check out the National Parks listed below!
+There are six National Parks near Los Angeles that can be reached in under 5 hours.
+Each of these parks has it’s own specific climate and environment, as varied as can be.

 Distance: 2.5 Hours from Los Angeles